TKForgeron/OCPPM/README.md

-# OCPPM
+# How Object-Centric is Object-Centric Predictive Process Monitoring?
+## Introducing Objects into Object-Centric Predictive Process Monitoring
 Object-centric predictive process monitoring research project.
 The purpose of this project is to handle object-centric event data as naturally as possible for machine learning purposes.
-This means that graph structures are retained and even learned from.
+In our solution we propose to construct heterogeneous object event graphs per trace to learn how to best include object information into predictions for events (using heterogeneous graph neural network architectures).

 ## Updating ocpa
 1. `pip uninstall ocpa`